 Sherlock Holmes, thanks to generations of visualizations, immediately conjures up the mysterious and aloof figure with a pipe, wearing the traditional deerstalker hat.
 Of course, no matter how cold it was in Victorian England, I don’t think I’ve ever seen him with the ear flaps down.

 There are some aspects to Sherlock’s personality which we were not as familiar with until more recent cinematic interpretations, such as his dabbling in addictive substances.
 Thank goodness for Dr. Watson!
-I admit I did a little more research into his personality than what I remembered from my own readings and found another tidbit that hit my funny bone, because it sounds so much like someone I work with.
+I admit I did a little more research into his personality than what I remembered from my own readings and found another tidbit that hit my funny bone, because it sounds so much like someone I know.
 Apparently, Holmes could not bring himself to destroy documents, and his home décor included stacks of manuscripts and other papers.
 He might be a candidate for a “hoarders” TV documentary today!

 So, if you’re looking for a weekend or just an afternoon to help you forget about winter, it’s elementary what you should be doing.
 Check out www.capemaymac.org for details.
-Just think what Sherlock could have been if he’d had Google.
+Just think what Sherlock could have accomplished if he’d had Google.

-Jean Barraclough is manager of publications & website at MAC
+--Jean Barraclough is manager of publications & website at MAC